wilhelmer/mkdocs-multirepo/README.md

 ## Use Case

-This plugin allows you to combine multiple MkDocs documentation projects.
+This plugin allows you to build multiple MkDocs documentation projects and generate a landing page for them.

-Unlike the [monorepo](https://github.com/spotify/mkdocs-monorepo-plugin) plugin, the multirepo plugin doesn't merge projects into one.
+Unlike [monorepo](https://github.com/spotify/mkdocs-monorepo-plugin), multirepo doesn't merge projects into one.

-Instead, multirepo automatically adds each MkDocs project as a Git Submodule, builds them individually, and generates a landing page based on a template file.
+Instead, multirepo adds the MkDocs projects as Git submodules, builds them individually, and generates a landing page based on a template file.

 This has the following advantages:

-- Keeps the individual mkdocs.yml settings of each subproject.
-This means that, e.g., each subproject can have its own color set or theme.
+- Keeps the individual mkdocs.yml settings of each project.
+This means that, e.g., each project can have its own color set or theme.
-- Avoids problems with relative paths in the subprojects.
+- Avoids problems with relative paths in the projects.
 - Keeps search indexes small instead of creating a giant merged index.

-## Installation
+## Installation and Usage

-`pip install mkdocs-multirepo`
+1. Install the plugin with `pip install mkdocs-multirepo`.

-## Usage

-1. Create two files named `config.yml` and `index.tpl` and put them in the same directory.
+2. Create a directory and put two files named `config.yml` and `index.tpl` in it.
-2. Configure the files as described below.
+3. Configure the files as described below.
-3. Change to the directory created in step 1 and run `mkdocs-multirepo`.
+4. Change to the directory created in step 1.
+5. Run `git init`.
+6. Run `mkdocs-multirepo --init`.
+7. Run `mkdocs-multirepo --build`.

 ## Configuration